somedatapacket/docs.humio.com/content/concepts/ingest-flow.md

 ### Replication & Archive Rules

-If you want fault-tolerence you should ensure your data is replicated across multiple node and physical locations.
-To do this you use configure your cluster's _Archive Rules_, and just like with [Digest Rules]({{< ref "#digest-rules" >}}) the associate a partition of data with nodes responsible for handling them.
+If you want fault-tolerence you should ensure your data is replicated across multiple node and physical servers / locations.
+To do this you configure your cluster's _Archive Rules_, and just like with [Digest Rules]({{< ref "#digest-rules" >}}) they associate a partition of data with nodes responsible for handling them.

 If you take a look at the Cluster Nodes Administration Page you can see that each entry in the Archive Rules Table associates a partition with a set of nodes -